About the Program

 - a comprehensive workbook containing a self-paced learning program

-- a mentoring agreement, which will be created and agreed upon by both mentoring partners, and sent to IAHA so that we can know how best to support you.
+- a mentoring agreement, which will be created and agreed upon by both mentoring partners and sent to IAHA so that we can know how best to support you.

 - ongoing support from the IAHA secretariat

-Mentoring is an alliance or a mutually beneficial relationship between two or more people that can provide additional support and guidance in your personal journey or your ongoing professional development.
+Mentoring is an alliance or a mutually beneficial relationship between two or more people that can provide additional support and guidance in your journey or ongoing professional development.
 Mentoring is a learning and empowerment tool rather than a teaching method.

 The mentoring process assists individuals to reflect on their own experience and make informed decisions to solve problems and achieve their goals.
 Mentoring can value add and complement the support and assistance you may already receive.